 Dining credits

 The American Express® Gold Card features another $10 per month in dining statement credits on specific purchases (with enrollment in the program also required).
-Currently, the monthly credit applies to purchases with Grubhub (including Seamless), The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar and select Shake Shack locations.
+Currently, the monthly credit applies to purchases with Grubhub (including Seamless), and at restaurants like The Cheesecake Factory, Goldbelly, and Wine.com.

 But keep in mind that the credits don’t carry over if you fail to use them in a particular month.
 That means you’re able to get $10 in credits in January and a separate $10 in February, not $20 in February if you skip January.